 Contact Ziegler, Zemsky & Resnick for a private consultation with a custody lawyer.

-In New Jersey, the guiding principle behind every child custody determination is the "best interest of the child."
+The guiding principle behind every child custody determination in New Jersey is the "best interest of the child."
 Same has been described as “an expression of the court’s special responsibility to safeguard the interests of a child at the center of a custody dispute”.
 Kinsella v.
 Kinsella, 150 N.J.
 276, 317 (1997).

-In fulfilling this “special responsibility," the courts of New Jersey are vested with broad discretion to “make such order as to the care, custody, education and maintenance of the children... as the circumstances of the case shall render fit, reasonable and just."
+In fulfilling this “special responsibility," the courts are vested with broad discretion to “make such order as to the care, custody, education, and maintenance of the children... as the circumstances of the case shall render fit, reasonable and just."
 N.J.S.A.
 2A:34-23.
 In exercising this discretion, the courts are mandated to consider a number of statutory factors as set forth in N.J.S.A 9:2-4.